doodad-labs/waf/README.md

 # waf *(to be named)*

-A high-performance, standalone **Web Application Firewall (WAF) proxy** that sits between the internet and any backend server (PHP, Node.js, Rust, Wordpress, Etc.).
+A high-performance, standalone **Web Application Firewall (WAF) foward proxy** that sits between the internet and any backend server (PHP, Node.js, Rust, Wordpress, Etc.).

 ## Planned Features